 Q8.
 How do I get more information?

 We would be happy to speak with you on the telephone to answer any questions.
-Call 845-292-5910, press 0, and ask to speak to an HIV counselor in the Epidemiology Department.
+Call 845-292-5910, press 0, and ask to speak to a nurse in the Epidemiology Department.